-The offering Issuer Magellan Midstream Partners, L.P.
-Securities \$500 million aggregate principal amount of 4.25% Senior Notes due 2046.
-Maturity date September 15, 2046.
-Interest payment dates Interest will be payable on the notes semi-annually in arrears on March 15 and September 15 of each year, beginning March 15, 2017.
-Interest on the notes will accrue from September 13, 2016.
-Use of proceeds We intend to use the net proceeds from this offering to repay our 5.65% senior notes when due in October 2016 and to repay borrowings outstanding under our commercial paper program.
-Any remaining proceeds may be used for general partnership purposes, which may include capital expenditures.
-Affiliates of the underwriters participating in this offering are participants in our commercial paper program and may receive a portion of the proceeds of this offering through our repayment of the indebtedness outstanding under our commercial paper program with such proceeds.
-Please see "Use of proceeds" on page S-12.
-Optional redemption We may redeem some or all of the notes at any time or from time to time prior to maturity.
-If we elect to redeem the notes prior to March 15, 2046 (the date that is six months prior to the maturity date of the notes), we will pay an amount equal to the greater of 100% of the principal amount of the notes to be redeemed or the sum of the present values of the remaining scheduled payments of principal and interest on the notes that would be due if the notes matured on March 15, 2046, but for the redemption, plus a make-whole premium.
-On or after such date, we will pay an amount equal to 100% of the principal amount of the notes to be redeemed.
-We will pay accrued and unpaid interest, if any, on the notes redeemed to the redemption date.
-See " Description of notes - Optional redemption ."
-Subsidiary guarantees Our subsidiaries will not initially guarantee the notes.
-In the future, however, we will cause any of our subsidiaries that subsequently guarantee or become a co- obligor in respect of any of our funded debt to equally and ratably guarantee the notes offered hereby.
-Ranking The notes will be our senior unsecured obligations and will rank equally with all of our other existing and future unsecured senior debt, including borrowings under our revolving credit facilities and commercial paper program, and senior to any future subordinated debt that we may incur.
+The offering Issuer ......
+Magellan Midstream Partners, L.P.
+Maturity date .....
+October 3, 2047.
+Interest payment dates ......
+Interest will be payable on the notes semi-annually in arrears on April 3 and October 3 of each year, beginning April 3, 2018.
+Interest on the notes will accrue from October 3, 2017.
+Use of proceeds ......
+We intend to use the net proceeds from this offering to repay borrowings outstanding under our commercial paper program.
+The remaining net proceeds will be used for general partnership purposes, which may include capital expenditures.
+Affiliates of certain of the underwriters participating in this offering are participants in our commercial paper program and may receive a portion of the net proceeds of this offering through our repayment of the indebtedness outstanding under our commercial paper program with such proceeds.
+Please see "Use of proceeds" on page S-13.
+Optional redemption .....
+We may redeem some or all of the notes at any time or from time to time prior to maturity.
+If we elect to redeem the notes prior to April 3, 2047 (the date that is six months prior to the maturity date of the notes the "Par Call Date")), we will pay an amount equal to the greater of 100% of the principal amount of the notes to be redeemed or the sum of the present values of the remaining scheduled payments of principal and interest on the notes that would be due if the notes matured on the Par Call Date, but for the redemption, plus a makewhole premium.
+On or after the Par Call Date, we will pay an amount equal to 100% of the principal amount of the notes to be redeemed.
+We will pay accrued and unpaid interest, if any, on the notes redeemed to, but excluding, the redemption date.
+See "Description of notes-Optional redemption."
+Subsidiary guarantees .....
+Our subsidiaries will not initially guarantee the notes.
+In the future, however, we will cause any of our subsidiaries that subsequently guarantee or become a co-obligor in respect of any of our funded debt to equally and ratably guarantee the notes offered hereby.
+Ranking .....
+The notes will be our senior unsecured obligations and will rank equally with all of our other existing and future unsecured senior debt, including borrowings under our revolving credit facilities and commercial paper program, and senior to any future subordinated debt that we may incur.

 We conduct substantially all of our business through our subsidiaries.
 The notes will be structurally subordinated to all existing and future debt and other liabilities, including trade payables, of any of our non-guarantor subsidiaries.
-As of June 30, 2016, our subsidiaries had no debt for borrowed money.
+As of June 30, 2017, our subsidiaries had no debt for borrowed money.